stevejcl/dwarf_python_api/README.md

 It uses the new api V2.0.

-The frames that can be tested are :
+The frames that can be used are :
-- Connect with Bluetooth
+- connect to the dwarf with bluetooth
 - Sendind config parameter : Time and Timezone
 - Do a calibration
 - Do a goto to differents target (Polaris, Vega, M42 and M31)
 - Do a goto to a solar system target : Jupiter
+- Do manual target
+- Change the parameters of you tele lens
-- Take Photo
+- Take Tele photo
+- Download last image or previous one
+- Start a imaging session
-- Download the files
+- Download images from last session
+- Even do a Siril live integration with the current imaging session
+- And many others functions

+To use this library, you need :

+ 1.  python installed on your computer

+ 2. Install the require libraries with downloading the requirements.txt file and do

+     python -m pip install -r requirements.txt

-Install this package in the current dir of your poject with the option: --target .
+ 3. Install this package in the current root dir of your poject

+     It's due to the bluetooth connection that's need a web page and so need to start a web server locally.

-When using this package, you nned to install :
+     So you have to install this package with :

-websockets==11.0.3

-protobuf==3.20.*

-bleak
+     python -m pip install dwarf_python_api@git+https://github.com/stevejcl/dwarf_python_api --target .

+     !!!
+Dont's miss the dot at the end of the line